 The team also boosted their depth at the wide receiver position with the addition of Jarvis Landry.
 Landry is arguably one of the best slot receivers in the game.
 He is consistent with his route running and his hands are as sure as they come.
 It does help that he can also make the highlight reel catches we all have come to know playmakers by.
 This is a blossoming target for Tyrod Taylor and Baker Mayfield to work with.
 He can tailor his routes and get open, suiting the game style of any signal caller.
 The team also drafted Antonio Callaway with high hopes for a 4th round product.
 Callaway will provide size and relief at the outside receiver position.
 Josh Gordon also returned to the team this past week, a promising sign for a talent that is right up there with the league’s best.
 If the team can get Gordon up to speed quickly, this offense looks to be solid at all avenues.

 The team is still looking to sort out their younger player collection on defense.
-The defense is loaded with former first-round picks, adding to the player pool with Denzel Ward in 2018.
+The defense is loaded with former first-round picks, adding to the player pool with Denzel Ward.
 Ward will be a difference maker at the linebacker position.
 He might afford Myles Garrett some relief on the outsides, letting this edge rusher reach his destination with ease.
 They still have some sorting to work through in the secondary, but this could be removed if Damarious Randall is to improve upon his All-Pro numbers of season’s past.
 The defense is filled with younger players, with the oldest player only holding 5 years of NFL service under their belt.
 This represents a lot of kinks for the team to work through and a much higher learning curve.
-If the egos and personalities can stay off the field of play, this group could be a talented bunch in 2018.
+If the egos and personalities can stay off the field of play, this group could be a talented bunch in 2020.